gvwilson/sensibleadventures/nardica/nardica.md

 without ever making her feel like he was pestering her.
-She enjoyed every minute of it, just like she enjoyed those precious moments when Mister Mishra turned something she'd made over and over in his hands and pronounced it well done, or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in Tasmania in the years after the war,
+She enjoyed every minute of it, just like she enjoyed those precious moments when Mr. Mishra turned something she'd made over and over in his hands and pronounced it well done, or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in Tasmania in the years after the war,